XavexServerMC/How-To-Join-the-XavExplorer-Team/README.md

 <h1>How To Join the XavExplorer Team</h1>
-<p>In order to join the XavExplorer team & join our Minecraft servers, you have to follow the following steps:</p>
+<p>In this page, we are going to teach you how to join a XavexServer.
+Easy you think, huh?
+Well, it's harder than you thought.
+In order to join our servers, do the following steps:</p>
 <h2>Step 1: Download Minecraft Java</h2>
 <p>1.
 Download a Minecraft Launcher.
 It could be official or cracked.</p>
 <p>2.
 Complete the setup in the .exe file.</p>